mirror/dd-wrt/src/router/python/Doc/library/typing.rst

    .. versionchanged:: 3.6.1
       Added support for default values, methods, and docstrings.

+.. class:: ForwardRef

+   A class used for internal typing representation of string forward references.
+   For example, ``List["SomeClass"]`` is implicitly transformed into ``List[ForwardRef("SomeClass")]``.
+This class should not be instantiated by a user, but may be used by introspection tools.

 .. function:: NewType(typ)

    A helper function to indicate a distinct types to a typechecker,